 A D-Dimer test is performed to establish the presence of blood clotting activity in a patient’s body.
 A positive D-Dimer indicates the presence of an abnormally high level of fibrin degradation products in the body.
-It tells the St. Michael’s Emergency Room doctor that there has been significant clot (thrombus) formation and breakdown in the body, but it does not tell the location or cause.
+It tells the St. Michael’s Elite Hospital doctor that there has been significant clot (thrombus) formation and breakdown in the body, but it does not tell the location or cause.

 What the D-Dimer Test Indicates